 Anchoring the Bottom

-If you cannot afford heavy concrete troughs, you can elegantly fake the weight.
-Before adding your expensive potting soil, dump heavy river rocks or thick gravel right into the bottom of your cheap pots.
-This solidly anchors the container completely.
-You successfully protect balcony plants from wind high rise when the base weighs significantly more than the tall leafy top.
+If you cannot afford heavy concrete troughs, you can add weight to lighter pots.
+Before adding potting soil, put heavy river rocks or gravel in the bottom.
+This anchors the container.
+You successfully protect balcony plants from wind high rise when the base weighs significantly more than the top.

 Comparison: Balcony Planter Materials